0-mostafa-rezaee-0/ML_API_with_PostgreSQL_Integration/README.md

       b.
 Select the container named `ml_api_with_postgresql_integration-jupyter-1`
       c.
 When prompted to open a folder, navigate to `/app`
       d.
 You can now work with notebooks directly in Cursor with all dependencies available

+2. **Through Web Browser**:

+   ○ Open your browser and navigate to http://localhost:8888 ○ All required dependencies are already installed
+   ○ Changes are automatically saved to your local files through Docker volumes

 ### 4.4.2.
 Selecting the Correct Kernel